-Anti-Money Laundering, the USA PATRIOT Act and the Office of Foreign Assets Control Regulation

-A major focus of governmental policy on financial institutions in recent years has been aimed at combating money laundering and terrorist financing.
-The Bank Secrecy Act ("BSA") and its implementing regulations and parallel requirements of the federal banking regulators require us to maintain a risk-based anti-money laundering ("AML") program reasonably designed to prevent and detect money laundering and terrorist financing and to comply with the recordkeeping and reporting requirements of the BSA, including the requirement to report suspicious activity.
+Anti-Money Laundering, the USA PATRIOT Act and the Office of Foreign Assets Control Regulation detect money laundering and terrorist financing and to comply with the recordkeeping and reporting requirements of the BSA, including the requirement to report suspicious activity.
 The USA PATRIOT Act of 2001 (the "Patriot Act") substantially broadened the scope of AML laws and regulations by imposing significant new compliance and due diligence obligations on financial institutions, creating new crimes and penalties and expanding the extra-territorial jurisdiction of the United States.
 Financial institutions, including banks, are required under final rules implementing Section 326 of the Patriot Act to establish procedures for collecting standard information from customers opening new accounts and verifying the identity of these new account holders within a reasonable period of time.
 Financial institutions are also prohibited from entering into specified financial transactions and account relationships and must take certain steps to assist government agencies in detecting and preventing money laundering and to report certain types of suspicious transactions.
 The Patriot Act also amended Section 18(c) of the FDIA (commonly referred to as the "Bank Merger Act") to require federal banking regulatory authorities to consider the effectiveness of a financial institution's AML program when reviewing an application to expand operations.